Ivan Sorokin

-Ivan Lukich Sorokin Ива́н Луки́ч Соро́кин; 4 December 1884 – 3 November 1918) was a Russian military leader and participant in the Russo-Japanese War, World War I, and the Russian Civil War.
+Ivan Lukich Sorokin (Иван Лукич Сорокин; 4 December 1884 – 3 November 1918) was a Russian military leader and participant in the Russo-Japanese War, World War I, and the Russian Civil War.
 He was Commander-in-Chief of the Red Army of the North Caucasus and Commander of the 11th Red Army.

 Working his way up through the ranks, he was eventually commissioned as an officer.
 Sorokin arranged the execution of his rival commander, Ivan Matveyev, on 7 October 1918.
 Following the execution, Sorokin established a reign of terror that demoralized the Red armies in the North Caucasus, which caused him to be declared a traitor on 27 October.
 He was subsequently assassinated on 2 November 1918.

 Biography

 Early life and education

 A cossack from the Kuban region, Sorokin graduated from the Yekaterinodar military paramedic school and became a member of the Socialist Revolutionary Party in April 1917.